How A Prenuptial Or Postnuptial Agreement Can Protect Your Financial Interests

 California is a community property state.
 This means that, barring a legally binding document such as a prenuptial or postnuptial agreement, all assets and debts accrued during the course of a marriage are subject to being divided equally between spouses.

-At Thompson & Thompson, our attorneys have decades of experience helping clients protect their finances, businesses, livelihoods and other interests using prenuptial and postnuptial agreements.
+At Thompson Thompson Valladolid, our attorneys have decades of experience helping clients protect their finances, businesses, livelihoods and other interests using prenuptial and postnuptial agreements.
 Financial and personal assets and matters that may be accounted for in such an agreement include:

 - Family residence and other real estate